 For Migrants, Labels Matter

+Economic migrants are seeking job opportunities abroad.
 Economic migrants, who account for the majority of the world’s migrants, broadly fall into two categories: those who are authorized to work in the country they migrate to and those who are not.

 In most cases, immigrants need permission to live and work in their new country.
 Many economic migrants obtain that permission by applying for a visa or going through other processes set up by the host country.
 Once granted permission, they enjoy some rights to live and work in the host country.

-owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.
+The UN Refugee Convention defines a refugee as any person who owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.

-Every migrant, regardless of whether they entered a country legally, has the right to apply for asylum, but the application process—including how to apply and in which country—can be difficult, confusing, and time-consuming.
+Seeking asylum is a lengthy and difficult process.
+Every migrant, regardless of whether they entered a country legally, has the right to apply for asylum.
+However, the application process—including how to apply and in which country—can be difficult, confusing, and time-consuming.
 For instance, in the United States, the asylum process can take several years.

 Some countries, such as the United States, Canada, and most European Union (EU) member states, require people to apply for asylum in the first (or first safe) country in which they arrive.

 In the European Union, for example, a law called the Dublin Regulation establishes which EU member state is responsible for examining an asylum application submitted by someone who is not an EU citizen.
-Generally, according to the rule, the EU country where the asylum seeker first arrives is responsible for processing the application, which ensures that each case is processed by only one government.
+Generally, according to the rule, the EU country where the asylum seeker first arrives is responsible for processing the application.
+This system ensures that each case is processed by only one government.
 If asylum seekers register in one EU country and then travel to another, they can be sent back to the first country in a “Dublin transfer.”

 Countries can waive the first-entry rule, signaling a willingness to take in refugees who arrive in another country first.
 This, however, can create a “hot potato” effect in the EU, whereby the first country to receive refugees tries to quickly pass them on to another.